 To be eligible for a free library card, a person must be a resident of the City of Yorkville.
-A child who have reached the age of five may obtain library card.
+A child who has reached the age of five may obtain library card.
 Identification and proof of residency are required at the time a Library card is issued.

 Non-Resident Library Card

 Persons residing outside the City of Yorkville, not entitled to the service of any tax-supported public library, are entitled to library cards through the TAX Bill Method (Net Taxable Value multipy by Library Tax Rate), paid annually per household.
 This Non-Resident fee entitles the entire family the use of the library.
 Non-Residents who qualify for the State of Illinois “Cards for Kids” exception should contact a Library administrator.
 The Illinois Public Act 92-0166 which governs applications for Non-Resident Library card services is stated as follows:

 - A non-resident shall apply for a non-resident library card at the closest public library.
 The factor for determining the closest public library shall be the residence of the non-resident.
 Non-residents shall apply at the participating public library in the school district in which the non-resident has his or her principle residence unless, due to the commonality of community interest, library service at another library that is physically closer may better serve the needs of the non-resident.